kellykim831/Pig_Game/README.md

 ## Usage

 The Pig Game is just a dice game you can play with your friend to see who can reach the score of 100 first!
+The Pig Game is an online game implemented as an express app.
+This game focuses on the manipulation of the DOM using JavaScript.
+The HTML and CSS of the page were created by Jonas Schmedtmann for his Udemy course - The Complete JavaScript Course 2020.
+The underlying JavaScript performing the logic of the game, and the HTML and CSS of the landing page were implemented by me.

 ### Installing/Technology Used